 The chaplain and the nurse were with her husband when she got to the room.
 The nurse said he had muttered a few words.
 They sounded like “Where’s Ann?”she said.
 His wife smiled, sat on the bed, held his hand and whispered into his ear, “Don’t fret sweetie, I’m here, and I’ll be with you till the very end”.
 She sensed him struggling and beginning to catch his breath.
 She squeezed his hand tighter and looked into his eyes.
 They were starting to roll around like two little eggs in a nest.
 The nurse mopped his brow, smiled at his wife and the chaplain and left.

-His wife informed the chaplain that she would like to be alone with her husband, but she would speak with him later to discuss arrangements.
+Ann informed the chaplain that she would like to be alone with her husband, but she would speak with him later to discuss arrangements.
 He mumbled a few prayers and quietly left.
 He was a young priest and always felt he was not cut out for this area of the ministry.
-What with temptations and his fear of saying the wrong things to patients and visitors left him in a constant fear.
+What with temptations and his fear of saying the wrong things to patients and visitors, left him in a constant fear.

 She lit the two red candles and sat down in the chair beside her husband.
 He sniffed, looked at the candles and started to cough for a few minutes till he drifted off into a deep sleep.